 When the 2016 political campaigns kicked into full gear, we started seeing negative campaign tactics emerge, as reported by the Washington Post, the New York Times and the Wall Street Journal earlier this year.
 Many commentators remarked that the 2016 election year could be the “most negative, ugly, nasty presidential campaign in modern U.S. history.”

-It comes down to metaprograms, the subconscious filters that shape our perceptions of the outside world.
-And in particular, the motivation direction metaprogram which determines the type of consequences that are likely to move us to action.
+It all comes down to metaprograms, the subconscious filters that shape our perceptions of the outside world.
+And in particular, the motivation direction metaprogram that determines the type of consequences that are likely to move us to action.

 All human behavior revolves around the urge to gain pleasure or avoid pain.
 A person that has a toward motivation direction will move toward what they want — the potential pleasure.
 They are goal- and achievement-oriented, focused on the possibilities, opportunities and visions of the future.